cloud-sniper/cloud-sniper/README.md

 With this platform, you get a complete and comprehensive management system of the security incidents.
 At the same time, an advanced security analyst can integrate Cloud Sniper with external forensic or incident-and-response tools to ingest new security feeds.
 The platform automatically deploys and provides cloud-based integration with all native resources, in a fully modularized manner, making it very easy to extend for the community.

-Is currently available for *AWS*, but it is to be extended to others cloud platforms.
+The system is currently available for *AWS*, but it is to be extended to others cloud platforms.

 ### Some cool features (terraform | python | docker | Kibana)